LucF120/AI_Pac_Man/README.md

 Allen Xu, Iba Baig, Luc Ferrara, Vishy Kamalapuram

 ### 1	Project Overview
 In this project, we aim to build an enhanced version of the Pac-Man game that combines reinforcement learning and neural networks to create a dynamic environment.
-The game will feature intelligent ghost agents that strategically target the Pac-Man player.
-The user will have the option to control the difficulty by adjusting the number of clever ghosts to change the complexity and unpredictability of the game.
-The Pac-Man agent will utilize reinforcement learning techniques to maximize its score by avoiding the ghosts and eating as much food as possible to scare them away [Reinforcement Learning in Pac-Man, 2017].
-Incorporating a random maze generation will change the difficulty for the agent.
-We will use DFS, BFS, uniform cost, and A* search algorithms as a way for agents and ghosts to navigate throughout the maze and achieve their goals.
+The game will feature intelligent ghost agents that strategically target the Pac-Man player by utilizing deep reinforcement learning.
 This version of the game will allow for creative solutions combined with probabilistic inference, hopefully giving the agent and ghosts a fair chance of winning.
 This project will explore various AI learning techniques and game mechanisms to display real time decision making.

+### Features
+- Pacman AI
+   - In order to train the ghosts, Pacman must be trained first
+   - Utilizes the Pacman ALE enviornment to train with deep RL
+   - Grayscale pixel representation of the enviornment fed into neural network to train Pacman
+   - Ghosts then train off of the Pacman with these specific neural network weights
+- Ghost AI
+   - Custom built enviornment for ghosts to initally train off of Pacman using reinforcement learning
+   - Player can also control Pacman to go against the ghost AI
+   - Ghost AI will adapt to player controls as well

 ### 2	Related Work
 Reinforcement learning has been done with Pac-Man for a few years now, however many implementations focus on improving the overall performance of Pac-Man.
 In our project, we aim to utilize reinforcement learning to improve the performance of the ghosts, while Pac-Man is controlled by a human.